 - Not every interaction leads to a quest or journal update.
 Only important information.

-Reputation is an older DnD mechanic featured in various 3.5e settings and the Baldur's Gate (1&2) games.
-At the end of all your messages is your reputation and should be updated as you do good or bad things.
-Prone to freezing, works okay on JLLM.
-[TOKENS: 216]
+Reputation implements an older DnD feature in various 3.5e settings and the Baldur's Gate (1&2) games.
+Your reputation is a scale of 1-20 determining your perception as you do good or bad things.
+Can influence how NPCs perceive you.

 - Include users reputation, with sub 10 being low, and above 10 being good.
 Like this: Reputation [Number]